DankMiner/BitcoinII-Core/README.md

     v31.1.1

-BitcoinII is derived from BitcoinII Core and continues to incorporate relevant upstream BitcoinII Core development while maintaining the BitcoinII-specific storage, database, performance, policy, and application changes.
+BitcoinII is derived from Bitcoin Core and continues to incorporate relevant upstream Bitcoin Core development while maintaining the BitcoinII-specific storage, database, performance, policy, and application changes.

 The contribution workflow is described in